 “You mean Miss MacPherson?”
 Nick asked.

-“Just like that, your going to do what she says.
-Your going to believe her?
+“Just like that, you’re going to do what she says.
+You’re going to believe her?
 When nobody in this town would believe me?”
 Nick growled.

 “You have to promise to be kind to her.
-She’s had a hard life.
-Harder than most, and she’s been hurt a lot by men.”
-The sheriff paused fidgeting with his wide belt.
-“Her first fiancé, the no good bastard that he was left her the day before their wedding.
+She’s had a hard life and she’s been hurt a lot by men.”
+The sheriff paused.
+“Her first fiancé, the no-good bastard left her the day before their wedding.
 He said she wasn’t good enough for him, wasn’t pretty enough.
-Then during the war Danny was working as a doctor’s aid, near the battle lines.
-Her fiancé was a doctor, a cannon ball hit the tent they were in.
-Danny saw him get torn part, he died in her arms.”
+Then during the war, Danny was working as a doctor’s aide, near the battle lines.
+Her fiancé was a doctor; a cannonball hit the tent they were in.
+Danny saw him get torn apart, he died in her arms.”
 The sheriff paused again, looking even more nervous.
 “And there is a man in town, Damian Winslet, he hurt her badly, and he won’t leave her alone.
 His father owned most of the judges here about, so I can’t touch the bastard.
-So you just promise me Mister Sawyer you’ll be nice to her.”
+So you promise you’ll be nice to her.”

-Nick realized his fingers were digging into the book and forced himself to ease his grip.
+Nick realized his fingers were digging into the book.
 “I promise I’ll treat her like a queen.”
-The sheriff grunted in acknowledgement then turned heading for the door.
+The sheriff grunted in acknowledgment.

 “I’ll be back in ten minutes for those telegrams.
-And one last thing Mr. Sawyer, just so you know.”
+And one last thing, just so you know.”
 The sheriff paused again with his hand on the door.
 “Danny may have land but she’s cash poor, it’s all because of Damien.
 He’s trying to force her off her place, force her to be his whore.
-But Danny is a lady, she may not dress like it but she is, and she won’t give into him.
-Just thought you should know what your getting into.”
+But Danny is a lady, she may not dress like it but she is, and she won’t give in to him.
+Just thought you should know what you’re getting into.”

 “Thank you but right now from where I’m standing it doesn’t sound like anything I can’t handle, and I as for Miss MacPherson, I don’t hurt women.”
 Nick saw the sheriff nod, before stepping through the door.
 Nick held the book up to the light coming in from the window.

-Nick was tired of the traveling, tired of sleeping under the stars in all kinds of weather, or staying in flea bag hotels.
-Tired of never staying in one place for more than a week.
-Death or marriage to a pretty stranger, hell of a choice.
+Nick was tired of traveling, tired of sleeping under the stars in all kinds of weather or staying in flea-bag hotels.
+Death or marriage to a pretty stranger, a hell of a choice.
 He’d given up on marriage after Carmen had run off on him, but his parents had been married for forty years and were still as much in love as the day they wed.
-Hopefully his name would be cleared quickly and he wouldn’t have to stay married to Miss MacPherson for too long.
-Not that she wasn’t good looking from what he’d seen, but he’d never been the kind of man to sleep with a woman he didn’t care for.
+Hopefully, his name would be cleared quickly and he wouldn’t have to stay married to Miss MacPherson for too long, not that she wasn’t good-looking, but he’d never been the kind of man to sleep with a woman he didn’t care for.
 Nick groaned in disgust and bent to write his first telegram, he supposed it wouldn’t be a hardship to sleep with Miss MacPherson.

-Danica reigned the team back, and slowed to a stop before Macgregor’s Mercantile.
-She engaged the break and jumped down landing lightly on the dusty street.
-She patted her pocket to be sure the special pardon and marriage license were still there.
-She could still run, nothing was finale till Mr. Sawyer signed his name beside hers.
+Danica reined the team to a stop before Macgregor’s Mercantile.
+She engaged the brake and jumped down landing lightly on the dusty street.
+She patted her pocket to be sure the special pardon and marriage license was still there.
+She could still run, nothing was final till Mr. Sawyer signed his name beside hers.
 She looked over at the jail, she couldn’t do that though, a man was now depending on her to save his life, an innocent man.
-She was going to marry a stranger, no not a complete stranger, she’d remembered where she’d met him.
+She was going to marry a stranger, no not a complete stranger; she’d remembered where she’d met him.
 He had been one of her patients during the war, she’d taken two bullets out of him and then sat by his bed for two days till she knew he’d live.
 It hurt that he didn’t remember her, but he’d been in bad shape and she wasn’t the kind of woman a man looked twice at much less remembered.

-“Danny, Sammy said your going to marry the stranger, was he kidding?”
-Mac demanded as she stepped up to the glass counter, the floor boards creaking loudly.
+“Danny, Sammy said you’re going to marry the stranger, was he kidding?”
+Mac demanded as she stepped up to the glass counter, the floorboards creaking loudly.

-Danica was pleasantly surprised, she’d sold her brothers silver and turquoise belt buckle to Mac, she’d only expected seventy or eighty dollars for it and not a hundred.
+Danica was pleasantly surprised, she’d sold her brother’s silver and turquoise belt buckle to Mac, and she’d only expected seventy or eighty dollars for it and not a hundred.

 Danica gave Mac a smile of relief.
 She’d sold her father’s and brother’s pistols to the pawn shop along with some of her mother’s jewelry and she’d sold her brother’s horse to the livery.
-With what Mac had given the for her belt, she had just over the thousand dollars she needed to pay for Mr. Sawyers bail.
+With what Mac had given her for her belt, she had just over the thousand dollars she needed to pay for Mr. Sawyer’s bail.

-“Thanks, I have to go see Reverend Dickerson and maybe buy a dress.”
-Danica looked down at her worn britches and dusty boots, wearing her brothers old clothes was good enough for the ranch and town but not getting married in.
+“Thanks, I have to go see Reverend Dickerson and buy a dress.”
+Danica looked down at her britches and dusty boots, wearing her brother’s old clothes were good enough for the ranch and town but not getting married.

 “I’ll be right with you.”
 A voice called from the back of the store and Danica pulled off her Stetson and began looking about the shop.

-“Oh Danica it’s you.”
+“Oh, Danica it’s you.”
 Danica turned to see Millie standing in the back of the shop.
-Danica gave Millie a nervous smile, Millie was what a woman was suppose to look like Danica thought.
-She was five foot seven, with a nice oval face, a good straight nose, big light brown eyes and lovely light brown hair.
-Millie also had a nice hour glass figure, with small pert breasts.
+Danica gave Millie a nervous smile, Millie was what a woman was supposed to look like Danica thought.
+She was five foot seven, with a nice oval face, a good straight nose, big light brown eyes, and lovely light brown hair.
+Millie also had a nice hourglass figure, with small pert breasts.
 Danica by comparison was five feet tall with breasts the size of melons and slim hips.
 Millie also always dressed like a lady and not like a roust about.
 “What can I help you with?”